soyuznik/spotify-GL/README.md

 ## Description
  A simple *OpenGL* music player similar to Spotify
  The whole GUI is built entirely in *OpenGL using minimal dependencies*
  Releases are not the latest version & the main branch may not be stable
+## Dependencies
+ FreeType , GLFW , SoLoud.
 ## Building
  To build open the .sln file using *Visual Studio (v.
 17 2022 was used for this project)*
  Select you preffered configuration & platform and press Local Windows Debugger.